Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 Understanding Bid, Ask, Spreads & Pips in Forex Trading

-For a new person, quoting standards in the forex market can be confusing as there are no strict rules.
+For a new person, quoting standards in the forex market can be confusing when compared to share market quotes as there are no strict rules.

 Quoting also depends on the country.
-Most nations use direct quotes, however, countries like Canada, UK, Australia and New Zealand use indirect quotes.
+Most countries use direct quotes, however, countries like Canada, the UK, Australia, and New Zealand use indirect quotes.

 #1.
 Quote

 The pair will also represent the currency you are trading.
-The first currency (GBP) is the base currency and the later currency (USD) is the quote currency.
+The first currency (GBP) is the base currency and the USD is the quote currency.

-The quoted amount of 1.2936 is the amount of the quote currency (USD) equivalent to 1 unit of base currency (GBP).
-Which means 1 GBP = 1.2936 USD or that with 1 GBP you can buy 1.2936 US dollars.
+The quoted amount of 1.2936 is the amount of the quoted currency (USD) equivalent to 1 unit of base currency (GBP).
+This means 1 GBP = 1.2936 USD or that with 1 GBP you can buy 1.2936 US dollars.

 Direct & Indirect Quote